omarreis/ISAPIGate/README.md

 ISAPIGate can route requests to multiple remote servers.
 For security reasons, only registered servers are accepted.

 The remote host table is *hard-coded* inside ISAPIGate.dpr.
-To change the table, one has to edit and recompile ISAPIGate.dll.
+To change the table, one has to edit it and recompile ISAPIGate.dll.
 This makes if more difficult for someone to hack the table, I suppose.

 Any kind of content can be routed: text, images, binary files.